-At [Your Company Name], we’ve organized hundreds of crewed charters across the Greek islands, and we’ve seen a clear pattern: yachts that allow at least 48 hours between bookings consistently deliver better guest experiences.
-Here’s why.
+We have organized hundreds of crewed charters across the Greek islands, and we have seen a clear pattern: yachts that allow for at least 48 hours between bookings consistently deliver better guest experiences.

 Turnaround time isn’t just about fluffing pillows—it’s about giving the crew time to reset, breathe, and prepare to give you their absolute best.